Escape to The NorthEscape to the North Tour: June 25th - 29th, 2023

 - Difficulty: See FAQ page

 * Price assumes double share (two sharing a room).
-For a private room add $350.
+For a private room add $200.
 If you are traveling alone and would prefer to double share, we will attempt to find you a suitable roommate, but we cannot guarantee a roommate for you.
 Without a roommate, the private room charge will be added to your balance due.
 Lodging Note: All lodging is of good quality.
-In a few towns, however, rooms may differ slightly (i.e. location and furnishings), in which case we will assign rooms in the order in which we receive registrations.
-At the Lakewood Resort in Cable, four people will be located within one deluxe waterfront condo with 2-3 bedrooms and 2 baths.
-There are a few 1 bedroom condos and/or lodge rooms (based on 2 persons).
-Please specify your choice when you register.
-There is limited availability.
-The lodge rooms will not have the same amenities as the condos.
-If you are opting for a single supplement, it assumes you will be in a bedroom within the 2 bedroom condo.
-If you wish to be in a lodge room or single condo, a $50 surcharge is applicable.

 ESCAPE TO THE NORTH DAY BY DAY

-Please Note that although the day by day itinerary is listed below, changes may need to occur based on the status of COVID19 at the time of the tour.
-Group meals are being planned but may be adjusted based on CDC guidelines.
+Please Note that although the day by day itinerary is listed below, changes may need to occur based on the status of COVID19 at the time of the tour and route changes based on construction.

-Tuesday, June 29th, Cycle to Cable, Approximate mileage: 48
+Tuesday, June 27th, Cycle to Cable and Lakewoods Resort – Approximate mileage: 48

-After a hot breakfast, we’ll start out towards Cable.
+After breakfast, we’ll start out towards Cable.
 We will travel on backroads and around scenic lakes to Cable, home of the American Birkebeiner ski race.
-You may want to stop in Cable at the Cable Natural History Museum or have a bite to eat at the Brick House Café which was featured on the Food Network’s top rated show Diners, Drive-Ins and Dives with Guy Fieri.
+You may want to stop in Cable at the Cable Natural History Museum or have a bite to eat at the Brick House Café which was featured on the Food Network’s top rated show Diners, Drive-Ins & Dives with Guy Fieri.
 The last leg of the ride is to the Lakewood Resort where we will be spending the next two nights on the shores of Lake Namakagon surrounded by 850,000 acres of Chequamegon National Forest.
-Deluxe condos will be our home.
-We will join others tonight for a well earned dinner at the Resort.
+We will join others tonight for a well-earned dinner at the Resort.

-Thursday, July 1st , Cycle to Trego, Approximate Mileage, 68
+Thursday, June 29th Cycle to Hayward Approximate Mileage, 40

 Small Private Tours